What foods do I offer my child to eat?

 Water is the best beverage when your child is thirsty.
 Offer water in between meals and snacks.

-Children do not need juice or sugary drinks such as pop, sports drinks, fruit beverages, and fruit flavored drinks made from powders or crystals.
-If you offer juice, give your child no more than 125 mL (1/2 cup) of 100% fruit juice per day.
-For dental health reasons, only offer juice with meals.
+Children do not need sugary drinks such as pop, sports drinks, sweetened milk, sweetened fortified soy beverage, 100% fruit juice, fruit beverages and fruit flavored drinks made from powders or crystals.

 What are some snack ideas for my child?